 New gas works opened in Wood Street on September 20th.

 1871 Old Star Inn demolished.
 It projected beyond the building line and restricted entry into Warwick Street.

-Rugby Gazette renamed Rugby Gazette and Midland Times.
+Rugby Gazette renamed Midland Times and Rugby Gazette.

 The Rugby Football Union founded.

-The Pennington Street nursing house moves to the former Deaf and Dumb College in Castle Street, and becomes the Rugby Hospital and Nursing House.
+The Pennington Street nursing house moves to the former Deaf and Dumb College in Castle Street, and becomes the Rugby Hospital and Nursing House with twelve beds.

 Rugby Blue Lias Cement and Brick Co. re-founded as the Rugby Portland Cement Co.
 Ltd.

 A new Working Men’s Club opened in Castle Street.
 (It closed in 1879).